NoamRa/ogc-cql2-filters/README.md

 # Open Geospatial Consortium (GCQ) Common Query Language (CQL2) filter tooling

-A browser-oriented implementation of OGC CQL2 filters in TypeScript
+A browser-oriented implementation of OGC CQL2 filters in TypeScript.
+The goal of this tool is to enable Javascript based application (Web apps, Node.js, etc) to search STAC catalogs.

 ## Links